Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Rainfast Window

 Rainfast time is the period after application during which rain will wash the herbicide off the weed leaves, reducing effectiveness.
-Products range from 1 hour (Ortho Grass B Gon) to 2 hours (Ortho Nutsedge Killer) to 24-48 hours (Bonide).
+Products range from 2 hours (Ortho Nutsedge Killer) to 24-48 hours (Bonide).
 Always check the label before spraying and apply when no rain is forecast within the rainfast window.
-Adding a non-ionic surfactant can help the product adhere to waxy leaves and improve rainfastness.
+Adding a non-ionic surfactant can help the product adhere to waxy leaves and improve rainfastness — Monterey specifically recommends pairing Grass Getter with its own Herbicide Helper surfactant for this reason.

 FAQ